Canton Family Law Attorney

 - Gross neglect of duty;

 - The spouse has already obtained a divorce in a separate jurisdiction.

 At Slater & Zurz, we know how difficult a divorce can be.
-We understand the immense amount of stress that it can bring to an individual and their family.
+We understand the immense stress it can bring to an individual and their family.
 Our attorneys are here to help.
-Our goal is always to represent our client’s best interests while trying to utilize strategies to keep the process as simple and straightforward as possible.
+Our goal is always to represent our client’s best interests while utilizing strategies to keep the process as simple and straightforward as possible.

-In the majority of cases, one or more aspects of the divorce are contested.
+In most cases, one or more aspects of the divorce are contested.
 Parties in a divorce generally have competing interests, but proceedings do not have to be contentious.
 A highly experienced Canton family law lawyer can help minimize disputes by reaching a favorable resolution that ultimately takes less time and less money.